 If you miss a dose or take too much

 If you forget to take a dose, take it as soon as you remember.
 If it's nearly time for your next dose, skip the one you missed.

 Do not take a double dose to make up for a forgotten dose.

-Accidentally using too much steroid nasal spray is unlikely to be harmful if it's a one-off.
+Accidentally using too much steroid nasal spray is unlikely to be harmful.
 Speak to a pharmacist or doctor if you're worried.